KOTORCommunityPatches/K1_Community_Patch/README.md

 * Lashowe could occasionally forget elementary lightsaber safety in the post-Tuk'ata mother conversation in the Korriban Valley of the Dark Lords [ISSUE #163](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/163)
 * Lashowe did a quick outfit change on Korriban between harassing the player in Dreshdae and appearing in the Academy [ISSUE #160](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/160)
 * Manaan's Port Official had a gap along the grate in in front of his kiosk, along with some bad UVs around the edge [ISSUE #134](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/134)
+* Mission can be seen frozen in the background during one line in the conversation with Lena [ISSUE #263](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/263)
 * Nearly everyone/thing in Hrakert Station had the wrong soundset [ISSUE #142](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/142)
 * One of Canderous' goons in the Undercity had the wrong soundset (Reported by ebmar) [ISSUE #19](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/19)
 * One of the Czerka guards in the Tatooine docking bay would get in the way of messenger conversations [ISSUE #177](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/177)